صور الصفحة

 2. Doubts and fears are no friends to holiness of heart and life.
 It is little faith that breeds them in the hearts of the people of God, Matth. xiv.
 31. And little faith will always make little holiness.

-3. Lastly, Chriftians may thank themfelves for the uncomfortable lives they lead.
+3. Laftly, Chriftians may thank themfelves for the uncomfortable lives they lead.
 What fovereignty may do, we know not: but furely it is floth and unbelief that the want of affurance is ordinarily owing to.
 Stir up yourselves then to feek it.
 Be frequent in felf-examination, cry to the Lord for the witnefs of his Spirit.
 Believe the word, and be habitually tender in your walk, if ever ye would have affurance, Pfal. v. ult.

 II.
 Of Peace of Confcience.

-PEACE of Confcience is a benefit flowing from juflification.
+EACE of Confcience is a benefit flowing from juflification.

 Here I fhall fhew,